voidfiles/ci-presentation/presentation.md

 Furthermore, if we save a bunch of code to be deployed at once, their is a bigger risk that any given deploy will fail.

-And, add on top of that the fact that we don't have the ability to release continuously, we can't really test new features in production before we release them widley, we are missing out on a golden opprtunity to do producto validation.

-Instead of looking at the continuous process as the risk, we need to look at all the risk involved in building a product, and minmize that risk.
+We realized that if you take a step back and look at all the risks.
+Then it was clear, releasing code continuously was the least risky thing you could do.

-So, we begain the look at each issue our production team had, and design a soluton that worked for them, and for us.
+We begain the look at each issue our product team had, and design a soluton that worked for them, and for us.
 </div>

 ---